ViniciusCestarii/web-push/README.md

 # web-push

-This is a simple web push notification example using the [web-push](https://www.npmjs.com/package/web-push) library.
+This is a simple web push notification example using the [web-push](https://www.npmjs.com/package/web-push) js library.

 <div align="center">